thanabgithub/webapp_simp-instagram-clone/README.md

 # sns-clone
 DEMO: Inspired by Instagram.
-By Thana B. and Company's portfolio to prove our abilities of developing web app
+By Thana B. and Punyapat

 # Architecture/Stack
 - Docker